oliexe/Yaroze.net/README.md

 ## Requirements

-* Latest [PSXSERIAL](http://www.psxdev.net/forum/viewtopic.php?f=69&t=378) ISO burned on CD-R.
+* Latest [PSXSERIAL](http://www.psxdev.net/downloads/psxserial-014.zip) by Matt ISO burned on CD-R.
-* Playstation 1 console with Serial Port, preferabbly modchipped to run PSXSERIAL ISO.
+* Playstation 1 console with Serial Port, preferabbly modchipped to run your burned PSXSERIAL disc.
 * PSX Serial Cable -> USB.
-Multiple ways to make this one by yourself.
+Multiple ways to make this one by yourself for cheap.
-* PC with Windows and .NET 2.0 Framework.
+* PC with Windows and .NET 2.0 Framework to run Yaroze.NET software.

 ## Compiling:

 1. `git clone` the repo.
-2. Open the repo in Visual Studio
+2. Open the repo in Visual Studio 2015
 3. Run the project.